Skip to content

 Which one of the following phylogenetic trees represents a DIFFERENT phylogenetic tree?

-Click to show Identify Same Phylogenetic Tree (Easy) example problem
+Click to show Same Phylogenetic Trees (Easy) example problem

 Find the SAME tree